Patricia Velásquez: Career

+Acting & modelling

 From 1995 to 2000, Velásquez studied acting in Los Angeles and New York.
-She walked runways in ready-to-wear fashion shows for designers such as Chanel, Chloé, John Galliano, Claude Montana, Dolce & Gabbana and many others.
-Velásquez appeared in print ads for Chanel's Allure, Monsoon, Roberto Verino's Verino fragrance, among others.
+She walked runways in ready-to-wear fashion shows for designers including Chanel, Chloé, John Galliano, Claude Montana, and Dolce & Gabbana, among others.
+Velásquez also appeared in print advertisements for Chanel's Allure, Monsoon, and Roberto Verino's Verino fragrance, among others.

-During her modeling career, she appeared on multiple covers like Vogue, Bazaar,and Marie Claire.Velásquez served as the face of Cover Girl for eight years, marking her as their first Latin supermodel to transition into mainstream media.
+During her modeling career, she appeared on the covers of magazines such as Vogue, Harper's Bazaar, and Marie Claire.
+She served as the face of CoverGirl for eight years, becoming the brand’s first Latin supermodel to transition into mainstream media.

-Velásquez played Meela Nais / Anck-Su-Namun in the 1999 film The Mummy and its 2001 sequel The Mummy Returns.
+Velásquez portrayed Meela Nais / Anck-Su-Namun in the 1999 film The Mummy and its 2001 sequel The Mummy Returns.

-She had a special appearance on "Breaking the Girl" video of the alternative rock band Red Hot Chili Peppers.
-She also appeared on the Rod Stewart video "Leave Virginia Alone" and others, such as Ricardo Montaner "Para Llorar" and George Michael "Spinning the Wheel."
+She made special appearances in music videos, including "Breaking the Girl" by Red Hot Chili Peppers, "Leave Virginia Alone" by Rod Stewart, "Para Llorar" by Ricardo Montaner, and "Spinning the Wheel" by George Michael.

-In 2002, Velásquez founded The Wayuu Taya Foundation, a non-profit organization dedicated to assisting the Wayuu, an indigenous people located in northwestern Venezuela and northern Colombia.
-In 2010, after the devastating Haiti earthquake, she had the Wayuú Tayá Foundation commission a special symbol of hope to raise money for the victims of the Haiti earthquake.
-It was sold with the slogan: Keep the "H" Close to Your Heart—Help Haiti Hope.

-Velásquez was appointed UNESCO Artist for Peace (Goodwill Ambassador) in June 2003, in the context of the International Decade for the World's Indigenous People.
-She was honored in recognition of her actions for protection of the Wayúu indigenous people in Latin America and for safeguarding their cultural heritage.

-in 2006, Velasquez was critically acclaimed for her debut stage performance in the lead role of School of the Americas at the Public Theater in New York City.
+In 2006, Velásquez was recognized for her debut stage performance in the lead role of School of the Americas at the Public Theater in New York City.

-Velásquez played the character of Begoña on several episodes of The L Word during its 5th season (2008).
-She had a recurring role on the television series Arrested Development playing Marta Estrella.
-On CSI: Miami, in the episode "From the Grave", she appeared as a guest star, playing Celia Gonzalez.
-She had a recurring role in the first season of Rescue Me playing Nez.
-She also guest appeared on Ugly Betty and Hawaii Five-0 (2010 TV series, season 9).
-She also voiced the character Marisol Díez Delgado in SSX Tricky and Unuratu on the Shadow of the Tomb Raider video game.